privacyguides/privacyguides.org/docs/security/integrating-metadata-removal.md

 When sharing files, it's important to remove associated metadata.
 Image files commonly include [EXIF](https://en.wikipedia.org/wiki/Exif) data, and sometimes photos even include GPS coordinates within its metadata.

-While there are plenty of metadata removal tools, nothing beats a native implementation.
+While there are plenty of metadata removal tools, it's hard to beat a native implementation.
 The guides featured here aim to offer practical metadata removal solutions by integrating in a native fashion.

 ## Operating System Integration